zsrtp/tpgz/docs/DevOverview.md

 **TPGZ** uses **CMake** as a project configurator.
 This allows for the choice between two different generators: *Ninja* and *Makefile*.

 The first step of the pipeline is to import all the external libraries and cmake configuration files for the required tools.
 Based on the values of `PLATFORM` and `REGION` provided when configuring the build folder, cmake imports the data from the corresponding script under `cmake/`.<br>
 We also import the various executables needed during compilation.
-For instance, we import the toolchain file `cmake/CheckDevkitPro.cmake` which sets up how to compile the code into ELF and static libraries.
+For instance, we import the toolchain file `cmake/CheckDevkitPro.cmake` which defines how to compile the code into ELF and static libraries.
 This takes care of the compilation part of the pipeline.<br>
 We also import scripts like `bin/elf2rel` (from the repo [**spm-rel-loader**](https://github.com/SeekyCt/spm-rel-loader/releases/tag/elf2rel-13-6-2022)) and `bin/relmapper.py` (from [**TP Rando**](https://github.com/lunarsoap5/Randomizer/tree/master/GameCube)) which are used to link the generated ELF files against the game and between themselves to produce REL modules.<br>
 - `relmapper.py` takes in the compiled ELF modules and extract the address/offset mapping of the symbols into a list of those mappings (`.lst` file), which is then used to link other ELF modules against that module.<br>
 - `elf2rel` takes an ELF module and a `.lst` mapping file and links the module against the file to produce a REL module.